 Buying A SIM Card At Łódź Airport

-Manufaktura shopping mall
+Manufaktura shopping mall has all the main mobile firms.

 Buying A SIM Card In Manufaktura or Galeria Łódzka